credativ/plutono/docs/sources/panels/visualizations/logs-panel.md

 ## Log level

 For logs where a **level** label is specified, we use the value of the label to determine the log level and update color accordingly.
 If the log doesn't have a level label specified, we parse the log to find out if its content matches any of the supported expressions (see below for more information).
 The log level is always determined by the first match.
-In case Grafana is not able to determine a log level, it will be visualized with **unknown** log level.
+In case Plutono is not able to determine a log level, it will be visualized with **unknown** log level.
 See [supported log levels and mappings of log level abbreviation and expressions]({{< relref "../../explore/_index.md#log-level" >}}).

 ### Display options